Positive SSL

 Open an Australian Bank Account

 One of the really important tasks that you will need to do as part of your move is to open an Australian bank account as there is no bank in the world that can transfer your current bank account(s) or credit history to Australia.
 The international banks who have offices or branches in Australia will also require you to open a new bank account that is based (or domiciled) in Australia.
 All the international banks, if they do have branches in Australia, they will not have very many; and this can be an issue if you need to go into a branch for any reason.
 For example, HSBC has only 32 branches Australia-wide and only one in South Australia.
-It will therefore pay off in the long run to open an account with one of the major Australian banks for ease of access for when you first arrive as you will be able to move to any other bank for free at any stage after you arrive if you are not getting the service you expect from the bank you initially choose.
-It is also advisable to open an account 6-9 months before you leave for Australia or plan to travel as this will give you more time to take advantage of the best exchange rates which can fluctuate by as much as 20% in a year.
+It will therefore pay off in the long run to open an account with one of the major Australian banks for ease of access when you first arrive as you will be able to move to any other bank for free at any stage after you arrive if you are not getting the service you expect from the bank you initially choose.
+It is also advisable to open an account as soon as you arrive in Australia as you will need to provide banking details to an employer so they can pay you and to be able to pay local bills without your overseas bank charging you fees for international transfers.

-Bank Account Services for Migrants Open An Australian Bank Account Now (click on the red text to the left for a comprehensive comparison of the bank account services offered by the four biggest banks in Australia and the links at the bottom of the popup where you can open your bank account online now.)
+Bank Account Services for Migrants Australian Banks for Migrants Compared (click on the red text to the left for a comprehensive comparison of the bank account services offered by the four biggest banks in Australia and the one link for Commonwealth Bank at the bottom of the popup where you can open your bank account online no more than 2 weeks before you arrive in Australia.)

 The four biggest retail banks (the “Big 4”) in Australia in alphabetical order are: ANZ, Commonwealth Bank, National Australia Bank (NAB) and Westpac and we would recommend that you choose one of these four initially.
 There are a number of smaller Australian owned regional banks too and the largest of these include: Police & Nurses Limited (trading as P&N Bank), Suncorp Metway Limited (Suncorp), Bank of Queensland (BOQ), Bankwest (which is owned by Commonwealth Bank), AMP, Bendigo & Adelaide Bank (subsidiaries of Westpac), HSBC, Bank of Melbourne (owned by Westpac), Macquarie Bank, Members Equity Bank (ME Bank).